vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 ## Other examples

 Just some other pages and settings with data that can be scraped.
+It can be used for news, weather, prices etc.

 | Site                     | URL                                                             | Selector            | Index |
 |--------------------------|-----------------------------------------------------------------|---------------------|-------|